georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 and functions are not necessarily related to `transforms`.

 The `Vector2d` and `DirectedLineSegment` classes are very useful when we are working on mathematical drawings.
-We can use vector algebra to get the coordinates of points, then draw them as lines or polygons on the canvas.
+We can apply vector algebra to calculate coordinates of points, and draw them as lines or polygons on the canvas.

 ## References